dmorrison/heb-interview-test/README.md

 - The passwords for mock data are stored and compared in plain text.
 For security, you'd want to store a hash of passwords and compare that.
 - There's a temporary implementation for tracking the amount of withdrawals made in a day.
 There's a field on the user record that stores the amount of withdrawals made.
 This would need to be fleshed out with a real implementation that tracks the amount of transactions made in a day.
 As it stands, it will reset to $0 when the app is restarted.
+- Session flash messages (for depositing and withdrawing) can re-appear when navigating between pages.
+If you do a page refresh, though, it should go away.
+This is some kind of caching issue that I'd need to troubleshoot (I think multiple "Set-Cookie" headers are being sent).

 # Ideas for Improvement